edwardgushchin/SDL3-CS/README.md

 ## 📱 Mobile platform support

 In theory, there is no reason why this shell cannot run on Android and iOS, but I have never worked with these platforms and cannot guarantee 100% work.
-If you can add support for mobile platforms, I look forward to your Pull Requests!
+If you can add support for mobile platforms, I look forward to your [Pull requests](https://github.com/edwardgushchin/SDL3-CS/pulls)!

 ## 🤝 Feedback and Contributions